Pylons/pyramid/docs/narr/assets.rst

 is *not* a Python source code file.
 For example, each of the following is an
 asset:

-- a :term:`Chameleon` template file contained within a Python package.

-- a GIF image file contained within a Python package.
+- a GIF image file contained within a Python package or contained within any subdirectory of a Python package.

-- a CSS file contained within a Python package.
+- a CSS file contained within a Python package or contained within any subdirectory of a Python package.

-- a JavaScript source file contained within a Python package.
+- a JavaScript source file contained within a Python package or contained within any subdirectory of a Python package.

 - A directory within a package that does not have an ``__init__.py`` in it (if it possessed an ``__init__.py`` it would *be* a package).

+- a :term:`Chameleon` or :term:`Mako` template file contained within a Python package.

 The use of assets is quite common in most web development projects.
 For example, when you create a :app:`Pyramid` application using one of the